hiocas/EavesDrop/Contributions.md

 <details>
 <summary>Placeholder Images</summary>
   If a post in GoneWildAudio doesn't have an image preview, we use one of our own.
-  There are currently 2 packs abvailable for the user (from which he can choose from the setting): Gradients and Abstract.
+  There are currently 2 packs available for the user (from which he can choose from the setting): Gradients and Abstract.

   You can modify the existing packs (add or change ones in it) if you think they don't look good or fit in the app, or you can create completely new packs.

-  **When choosing images to add, please make sure that there are no copywrite problems with them and that the source is reputable.**
+  **When choosing images to add, please make sure that there are no copyright problems with them and that the source is reputable.**

   To start, go to the [issues page](https://github.com/hiocas/GWA-App/issues) and create a new Feature Improvement if you're changing existing content or a Feature Request if you're making a new pack.